How Can You Make Berlin Walking Tours More Accessible?

 2.1 Including Audio Description

-For visually impaired individuals, it’s crucial to provide audio descriptions of key points of interest along the walking tour.
-These descriptions can be either pre-recorded or live tour guides can provide them verbally.
-Ensure that the audio descriptions provide enough detail to help individuals visualize the surroundings.
+For people who are blind or visually impaired, audio descriptions of the key points of interest along the tour are absolutely essential.
+These descriptions can be either pre-loaded or, alternatively, live tour guides can provide them in voice.
+Make sure the audio descriptions contains enough descriptive detail to enable viewers who rely upon visual aids to create for themselves what the real sight looks like.

 2.2 Installing Tactile Pathway Markers